Research

 The CFO's AI Decision Framework: How Finance Leaders Evaluate, Approve, and Kill AI Investments

-Gartner's 2025 AI in Finance Survey (n=183 CFOs and senior finance leaders, May-June 2025) reveals a paradox: finance AI adoption rose from 37% in 2023 to 58% i
+Gartner's 2025 AI in Finance Survey (n=183 CFOs and senior finance leaders, May-June 2025) reveals a paradox: finance AI adoption rose from 37% in 2023 to 58% in 2024, then plateaued.

 March 2026